SheezZarR/PyQT-experiment/README.md

 - Create an array and sort it.
 Recreation of the qsort algorithm.

 ## Logic
-Files related to the handling the logic is in the `modules/` folder.
+To see the implementations of the above features see `modules/` folder.

 ## UI
 UI is generated with a help of QTDesigner Tool.
-UI is in the `qtdesigns/` folder.
-Transformation to the python class is made via `pyuic5` and the output is located in the `pages/` folder.
+UI is in `qtdesigns/` folder.
+Transformation to the python class is made via `pyuic5` and the output is located in `pages/` folder.

 ## WIP
+- Refactoring of the arithmetics;
 - A tree built on top off linked lists;
 - TBA...